Kray-G/kinx/docs/spec/others/bugfixes.md

 :      ......------------------------::::::::::;;;;+==x&  &x=+;;;::::::-------.
 ```

 ### Example 3.
-Comparing between variables of a string.
+Comparing between variables of a string

 This bug's was caused by missing implementation.